ernestohegi/scrobbler/README.md

 ## User (session) token

+The session token is used to authenticate scrobbles to Last.fm.
+It is generated when you authorize the application to access your Last.fm account.

+- After your server is running, visit http://localhost:3000.
+- You will be redirected to the Last.fm authorization page.
+- Authorize the application to access your Last.fm account.
+- After authorization, you will be redirected back to the application with a token.
+- This token will be used to scrobble your music listening history.
+It is stored in memory for now, but the plan is to store it in a database soon.
+It doesn't have an expiration time, so it should work indefinitely unless you revoke access from Last.fm.

 ### Session token

 The session token is stored in memory for now, but you can implement a more persistent storage solution (e.g., a database) in the future.